Where to Find Decadent Vegan Food in Paris

 Tien Hiang

-Tien Hiang is a cozy low-key restaurant near Canal Saint Martin preparing some of the most delicious Asian dishes with plant-based ingredients.
+Tien Hiang is a cozy, low-key restaurant near Canal Saint-Martin, serving some of the most delicious Asian dishes made with plant-based ingredients.
 When it opened back in the 90s, Tien Hiang was the first of its kind, serving classic Asian cuisine with a vegan twist.
 You can discover a range of exotic flavors in traditional Asian colors in bamboo baskets.

 Don’t forget to try their mock meats made with soy or gluten that mimic the texture of pork, chicken, beef, and even fish.